saoirse-defi/CI-MS4-Farm2Table/README.md

 5. From within your IDE terminal, sign into to Heroku and make sure your database is up to date.
 6. You can now type the command "heroku run python3 manage.py migrate"
 7. Within your settings.py file use database_dj_url to extract the Database URL from heroku

-#### How to create a MongoDB database

-1. Create a MongoDB Atlas account [here](https://www.mongodb.com/cloud)
-2. Log into your MongoDB Atlas account
-3. Create a free, shared cluster by selecting your preferred provider, stick to the free tier
-4. Name your cluster and click create to deploy your cluster
-5. Add your connection IP address to the IP access list
-6. Create a new database user for your cluster
-7. Install PyMongo within your flask application, check version to see if installed correctly
-8. Provide a connection method & a configured connection string to MongoDB Atlas
-9. Import MongoClient from PyMongo within flask
-10. Insert a command within flask that specifies a client is for connecting to your cluster
-11. Create a new database within your cluster
-12. Create a new collection for your database
-13. Create a new document to add to your collection

 ## Credit